joshuad31/TandaPay-Simulation/READMErx.md

 _Path 0 Start_

 1. Evaluate user **&lt;current user #&gt;**.
-2. If UsRec12 = No, then update UsRec8 = Skipped and add to Path 1 Run Set.
+2. If UsRec12 = No, then:
+	- update UsRec8 = Skipped
+	- add to Path 1 Run Set.
+3. Else:
-  1. Else (UsRec12 must be yes), update UsRec8 = Paid.
+	- If (UsRec12 must be yes), then:
+		- update UsRec8 = Paid.
-3. If **&lt;current user #&gt;** = **&lt;end of user list&gt;** , then load Path 1.
+4. If **&lt;current user #&gt;** = **&lt;end of user list&gt;** , then:
+	- load Path 1.
+5. Else:
-  1. Else, move to **&lt;current user #&gt; + 1** and go to Path 0 Start.
+	- continue with **&lt;current user #&gt; + 1**
+	- go to Path 0 Start.

 _Path 1_

-1. If UsRec12 = No, then complete the following:
+1. If UsRec12 = No, then:
-  1. Update UsRec8 = Skipped.
+	- Update UsRec8 = Skipped.
-  2. Decrement SyRec1 by 1.
+	- Decrement SyRec1 by 1.
-  3. Increment SyRec5 by 1.
+	- Increment SyRec5 by 1.
-  4. Referencing UsRec3,
+	- Referencing UsRec3,
-    1. Decrease UsRec4 by 1 for all users with same UsRec3 value.
+		- Decrease UsRec4 by 1 for all users with same UsRec3 value.
-    2. Decrease UsRec2 by 1 for all users with same UsRec1 and UsRec3.
+		- Decrease UsRec2 by 1 for all users with same UsRec1 and UsRec3.
 2. UsRec3 = 0
 3. UsRec4 = 0
 4. UsRec5 = NR